Dansirit Formation: Fossils

+The dinosaur footprints of this formation in Mazandaran province include theropods with an average length of about 2 meters, small two-toed Deinonychosaurs, relatively giant sauropods about 9 meters long, and small two-legged ornithopods.
+These works are limited to footprints and dinosaur fossils have not been reported in this formation.

 Description

-It is part of the Shemshak Group, a Late Triassic to Callovian set of coal bearing largely fluvo-lacustrine sediments up to 4000 metres thick located within the Alborz Mountains.
+It is part of the Shemshak Group, a Late Triassic to Callovian set of coal bearing largely fluvio-lacustrine sediments up to 4000 metres thick located within the Alborz Mountains.
 The outcrop of sediments is strongly controlled by numerous fault structures in the region.
 The formation predominantly consists of sandstone, with subordinate siltstone and shale.
-Dinosaur tracks are known from the formation, including sauropods, and tridactlyl and didactyl theropods.
+Dinosaur tracks are known from the formation, including sauropods, and tridactyl and didactyl theropods.
 A diverse fossil flora is also known from the formation.
+After this formation, the Garedu Red Bed Formation contains the most numerous dinosaur fossils in Iran.